dturjo77/DBMS-SQL/3_ER_Model.md

 ---

-## Day 4: ERD Design and Conversion to Relational Schemas
+## ERD Design and Conversion to Relational Schemas

 ### 1. Steps to Create an ERD